Definition of Classified Balance Sheet

 - Reserves

-Further assets and liabilities are to be classified as long-term and short-term on an item to item basis based on whether those items are expected to be realized (in case of assets) or settled (in case of liabilities) within a period of twelve months after the reporting period.
-Accounting standards may provide for additional conditions too for classification of items as non-current and current such as for current-assets IAS-1 states that an item that is primarily held for trading purposes shall be classified as non-current.
+Further assets and liabilities are to be classified as long-term and short-term on an item to item basis based on whether those items are expected to be realized (in case of assets) or settled (in case of liabilities) within twelve months after the reporting period.
+Accounting standards may also provide additional conditions for classifying items as non-current and current, such as for current assets.
+IAS-1 states that an item primarily held for trading purposes shall be classified as non-current.

 Example of Classified Balance Sheet